WillYallop/melody-melon/content/insights/find-your-perfect-spotify-playlist-in-just-4-setps.md

 ## Finding fresh Spotify playlists has never been easier!
 The hassle is over; no longer do you have to deal with shoddy playlists that you made years ago, constantly updating them, only to end up with a 10-hour playlist that fails to have a consistent sound or theme.

-With the introduction of <a href="https://melodymelon.com">Melody Melon</a> <a href="https://finder.melodymelon.com">Spotify playlist finder tool</a>, you can find your perfect playlist, to fuel your day.
+With <a href="https://melodymelon.com">Melody Melons</a> introduction of our new <a href="https://finder.melodymelon.com">Spotify playlist finder tool</a>, you can find your perfect playlist, to fuel your day.
 After just 4 simple multiple-choice questions, we can recommend the perfect playlist for your current mood.

 ## Playlists you may get recommended.
 At <a href="https://melodymelon.com">Melody Melon</a> we offer a wide range of fresh <a href="https://open.spotify.com/user/9b0arwvohrpgzewx9e4bjkr1y?si=Zg_ISThwTXuw9GxLwf9HGA">Spotify playlists</a> that are updated regularly, so matter your favourite genre, we have you covered.
 Here are some playlists you may get recommended: